Research Paper

 This paper, A Generalized Method for Estimating Comprehensive Emissions for Electric Vehicles on a Per Trip Basis, presents a new methodology for estimating per trip GHG emissions for both EVs and equivalent ICEVs, and uses that methodology to produce estimates of total emissions for a representative sample of vehicles across 31,500 routes.
 Notably, our model takes into account both the well-to-wheel emissions of the fuel or electricity used by a vehicle, and important indirect sources of emissions such as vehicle manufacturing, maintenance, and disposal, which often aren’t included in vehicle emissions reporting standards.
 When accounted for comprehensively, the estimated emissions of all vehicles were found to be significantly higher than those given by more conventional models.
 Furthermore, indirect emissions from processes like vehicle manufacturing were found to be higher on average for EVs than for ICEVs.
 Finally, in regions that relied on fossil fuels for power generation, EV electricity emissions were correspondingly high, meaning that the potential emissions savings of EVs in these regions were lower than might otherwise be expected.

-This study finds that both total EV emissions and potential savings over ICEVs are highly variable, and while EVs are less emissions intensive than ICEVs in many circumstances, the positive impacts of electrification heavily depends on ongoing investment and decarbonization efforts in other sectors, particularly power generation.
+This study finds that both total EV emissions and potential savings over ICEVs are highly variable, and while EVs are less emissions-intensive than ICEVs in many circumstances, the positive impacts of electrification heavily depend on ongoing investment and decarbonization efforts in other sectors, particularly power generation.

 Overview